Cyprus company formation

 Cyprus company formation is a term used to describe the process of incorporating a legal entity, commonly called the Company, in the Republic of Cyprus.
 The same term is also stated as company registration or incorporation.

 Incorporating a company in Cyprus is easier and faster than in most European countries.
-The process is initiated with an application for name approval, and then registering a company is processed by the Registrar of Companies.
+The process is initiated with an application for name approval, and then the Registrar of Companies processes the registration.
 The company will be incorporated within 7-10 days.

 Company formation procedure